Council OKs financial measures; revisits code violations

 DAVE MOSIER/independent editor

 Van Wert City Council approved a number of housekeeping financial measures, while also preparing a permanent budget ordinance during Monday evening’s meeting.
-One Council member also expressed his frustration at the lack of action on a zoning issue in his neighborhood.
+One Council member also expressed his frustration at the lack of action on a nuisance issue in his neighborhood — and code violation enforcement issues in general.

 Council approved five ordinances allowing for transfers within city funds, although one ordinance had to be taken off the consent agenda so that a correction could be made to the title before passage.
 Council members also voted to prepare the city appropriations legislation for 2021.
 The measure will be read three times before coming up for final passage at the December 28 meeting — the final meeting of 2020.